1940 Aerial View of Campbell River

 Self-governance will replace the Indian Act and provide better opportunities for Indigenous people living within their territory while not excluding those who choose to live elsewhere.

-The Treaty will also bring increased opportunities and ownership, improved services and control over our future and education.
+A Treaty will bring increased opportunities and ownership, improved services and control over our future and education.

 Incremental Treaty Agreements